carbon-language/carbon-lang/clang/docs/ClangFormat.rst

   svn diff --diff-cmd=diff -x -U0 | clang-format-diff.py -i

-The :option:`-U0` will create a diff without context lines (the script would format those as well).
+The option `-U0` will create a diff without context lines (the script would format those as well).